Blue White Simple Financial Tips Blog Banner 16 3

 Any member of the Vulpes genus is considered a true fox.
 Many “false” foxes, on the other hand, are more closely linked to other dogs.

-There are several more animals that resemble foxes as well.
+There are several more animals that resemble with animals like foxes as well.
 The majority of those are dogs and have a lot in common with foxes.

 There are various animals on this list that you may keep as pets if you’re also looking at it because you want to have a fox as a pet but it’s against the law in your location.